llanesleonardo/Docs/DevOps/GitHub/incorporatechanges.md

 A merge queue may use GitHub Actions.

+### Process' checklist

 1. On GitHub.com, navigate to the main page of the repository.
 2. Under your repository name, click Pull requests.
 3. In the "Pull Requests" list, click the pull request you would like to add to a merge queue.
 4. Click Merge when ready to add the pull request to the merge queue.
 Alternatively, if you are an administrator, you can:
-   1. Directly merge the pull request by checking Merge without waiting for requirements to be met (bypass branch protections), if allowed by branch protection settings, and follow the standard flow.
+   - Directly merge the pull request by checking Merge without waiting for requirements to be met (bypass branch protections), if allowed by branch protection settings, and follow the standard flow.
 5. Confirm you want to add the pull request to the merge queue by clicking Confirm merge when ready.

-### Removing a pull request from a merge queue
+## Removing a pull request from a merge queue

+---

+### Process' checklist

 1. On GitHub.com, navigate to the main page of the repository.
 2. Under your repository name, click Pull requests.